crypt0kitik/Advanced-data_analytics/READ_ME_please.txt

 Evaluating dataset quality

-Goal: evaluate datasets' quality
+Goal: Evaluate the quality of datasets.

-In this project I have 2 datasets.
-I started to work with the classification one which is about IMBD rating movie and for this one I tested the next tools:
+In this project, I have two datasets.
+I started with the classification dataset, which is about IMDb movie ratings.
+For this dataset, I tested the following tools:
 - Autoviz
-- Dataprer
+- Dataprep
 - LIME
 - Phik-matrix
 - Sweetviz
 - Ydata

-After that the same operations I did for the regression dataset plus:
+After that, I performed the same operations on the regression dataset, with additional tests:
 - Seaborn polynomial test
-- Mad test
+- MAD test

-One dataset for regression purposes
+Regression Dataset:
-Target variable is a continuous value which is rating of a movie The link for the dataset: https://www.kaggle.com/datasets/kianindeed/imdb-movie-dataset-dec-2023
+The target variable is a continuous value, which is the movie rating.

-One dataset for classification purposes
+The link for the dataset: https://www.kaggle.com/datasets/kianindeed/imdb-movie-dataset-dec-2023

+Classification Dataset:
-Target variable is a classification target with certain amount of options which is taking the loan - yes/no The link for the dataset: https://www.kaggle.com/datasets/rouseguy/bankbalanced
+The target variable is a classification target with two options: whether a loan is taken (yes/no).
+The link for the dataset: https://www.kaggle.com/datasets/rouseguy/bankbalanced

-The GitHub link for manual EDA for these datasets which I did last year: https://github.com/crypt0kitik/Introduction-to-Machine-Learning-Methods/tree/main
+GitHub Link: For the manual EDA of these datasets, which I performed last year: https://github.com/crypt0kitik/Introduction-to-Machine-Learning-Methods/tree/main

-Questions:

-- Target variable distribution, is it optimal?
-(normal distribution for regression is usually optimal, for classification: normal or balanced distribution)

-- Independent variable distributions, are they balanced throughout the datasets?

-- Overlapping data and noise, are any variables messy (lots of outliers etc.) or do they have contradicting trends, that might be non-optimal or confusing for the target -variable?
-(see lecture examples regarding the red wine dataset, it has lots of these)

-- Redundancy, are there any variables that probably could be removed due to redundant information?
-(variables that have more or less the same effect on the dataset, thus one of them being redundant)

-- Other problems in the dataset, like missing data and duplicate rows?
-If so, how much missing or duplicate data there is?

-- Significant outliers in the dataset?

-- Ideas for performing feature engineering for this dataset: any ideas combining, altering, filtering specific columns of the dataset?

-- Any other out of the ordinary in your dataset that we should keep an eye on?